moffin-tech/api-examples/request-forms/README.md

 }
 ```

-### Verify NIP
+### Validate NIP
-You can use this endpoint to verify the NIP sent by the previous endpoints, keep in mind this endpoint will return 204 if the verification is succesful, not 200.
+You can use this endpoint to validate the NIP sent by the previous endpoints, keep in mind this endpoint will return 204 if the verification is succesful, not 200.

 ```js
  await client.post(`/form/nip/validate/${form.formId}`, {